chenyangyc/D3/README.md

 ## Getting Started

-> The failing test programs and their coverage can be downloaded from the [link](https://drive.google.com/file/d/1R20coo1SdnOBminAIYjgJ5ZvrRiuUiBd/view?usp=share_link), the coverage data of test suites (used in the coverage feature extraction) is in the `passing testsuite coverage` folder, the generated passing programs and the corresponding differences extracted from pairs of failing program and passing programs (used in the program feature extraction) can be downloaed from this [link](https://drive.google.com/file/d/1o8wfIQdsUvrt73oWdnlud1Hy4zKQ1-Qo/view?usp=share_link)
+> The failing test programs and their coverage can be downloaded from the [link](https://drive.google.com/file/d/1R20coo1SdnOBminAIYjgJ5ZvrRiuUiBd/view?usp=share_link), the coverage data of test suites (used in the execution feature extraction) is in the `passing testsuite coverage` folder, the generated passing programs and the corresponding differences extracted from pairs of failing program and passing programs (used in the program feature extraction) can be downloaded from this [link](https://drive.google.com/file/d/1o8wfIQdsUvrt73oWdnlud1Hy4zKQ1-Qo/view?usp=share_link)

 ### Use pre-calculated distances